our Metak Fabrication

 Fiber and CO2 laser cutting provides exceptional precision for cutting complex shapes in sheet metal with minimal heat-affected zones.
 The process delivers clean edges requiring little to no secondary finishing and maintains tight tolerances across large production runs.

-Our network includes high-power fiber lasers capable of cutting thick materials with speed and precision.
-Laser cutting is ideal for prototypes through high-volume production.
+Our integrated production cells utilize high-power fiber and CO2 lasers capable of cutting thick materials with exceptional speed and precision.
+This setup makes laser cutting ideal for everything from rapid prototypes to high-volume production runs.

 Our Process